Plumsail/actions/source/general/licensing-details.rst

 What are executions?
 ---------------------

-We consider an execution each time an action is exectued in Microsoft Flow, Azure Logic Apps, PowerApps or called from REST API.
+We consider an execution each time an action is executed in Microsoft Flow, Azure Logic Apps, PowerApps or called from REST API.

 What happens when credits are spent?
 --------------------------------------